 Start with the following sentence.
 “The most important finding of this study is….”
 That forces you to be confident in the importance of your work but also sets the stage for the reader, who will really want to know why they’ve invested time in this paper.
 What do you want them to remember?
 They may disagree with what is most important in your work, but at least they know where you stand.

 - 2 – Sleep

 - 3 – Read, read, read.
 The most effective tonic for my own writer’s block is to read other papers; typically a seminal paper that inspired the work is best.
 It takes a lot of effort to shut down your mind and focus on someone else’s work for a bit.
-Go someplace quiet, commit 2 hours for the paper.
+Go someplace quiet, commit 2 hours to the paper.
 Thoughts will come that help your writing.
 I promise.

 Read your paper out loud.
-Does it sound as if someone would talk that way (scientifically speaking?).
+Does it sound as if someone would talk that way (scientifically speaking)?
 It should.

 Don’t utilize “utilize”, just use “use”.

 You will write lots of things over your career.
 Any single paper is like an idea in a conversation that spans decades.
 Get it out and into the conversation, then move on to the next topic.